Diseases & Conditions

 As with other arthritic conditions, initial treatment of arthritis of the shoulder is nonsurgical.
-Your doctor may recommend the following treatment options:
+Your doctor may recommend the following:

-- Rest or change in activities to avoid provoking pain.
-You may need to change the way you move your arm to do things.
+- Rest or change in activities.
+You may need to change the way you move your arm to avoid provoking pain.

-- Physical therapy exercises may improve the range of motion in your shoulder.
+- Physical therapy exercises may improve the range of motion, strength, and function in your shoulder.

-- Nonsteroidal anti-inflammatory medications (NSAIDs), such as aspirin or ibuprofen, may reduce inflammation and pain.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen, may reduce inflammation and pain.
 These medications can irritate the stomach lining and cause internal bleeding.
 They should be taken with food.
 Consult with your doctor before taking over-the-counter NSAIDs if you have a history of ulcers or are taking blood thinning medication.

 - Corticosteroid injections in the shoulder can dramatically reduce the inflammation and pain.
 However, the effect is often temporary.

-- Ice your shoulder for 20 to 30 minutes two or three times a day to reduce inflammation and ease pain.
+- Icing your shoulder for 20 to 30 minutes two or three times a day to reduce inflammation and ease pain.

-- If you have rheumatoid arthritis, your doctor may prescribe a disease-modifying drug, such as methotrexate.
+- If you have rheumatoid arthritis, your doctor (typically a rheumatologist) may prescribe a disease-modifying drug, such as methotrexate.

 - Dietary supplements, such as glucosamine and chondroitin sulfate may help relieve pain.
 (Note: There is little scientific evidence to support the use of glucosamine and chondroitin sulfate to treat arthritis.
 In addition, the U.S. Food and Drug Administration does not test dietary supplements.
 These compounds may cause negative interactions with other medications.
 Always consult your doctor before taking dietary supplements.)

-Your doctor may consider surgery if your pain causes disability and is not relieved with nonsurgical options.
+Your doctor may consider surgery if your pain causes disability and is not relieved with nonsurgical treatment.

 Arthroscopy.
-Cases of mild glenohumeral arthritis may be treated with arthroscopy, During arthroscopy, the surgeon inserts a small camera, called an arthroscope, into the shoulder joint.
-The camera displays pictures on a television screen, and the surgeon uses these images to guide miniature surgical instruments.
+Cases of mild glenohumeral arthritis may be treated with arthroscopy, During arthroscopy, the doctor inserts a small camera, called an arthroscope, into the shoulder joint.
+The camera displays pictures on a video monitor, and the doctor uses these images to guide miniature surgical instruments.

 Shoulder joint replacement (arthroplasty).
-Advanced arthritis of the glenohumeral joint can be treated with shoulder replacement surgery, in which the damaged parts of the shoulder are removed and replaced with artificial components, called a prosthesis.
+Advanced arthritis of the glenohumeral joint can be treated with shoulder replacement surgery.
+In this procedure, damaged parts of the shoulder are removed and replaced with artificial components, called a prosthesis.

 Replacement surgery options include: